Skip to content

-In both cases, trotzdem and obwohl, we speak of propositions or concessive connectors.
+In both cases, trotzdem and obwohl, we speak of Konzessivsätze (concessive clauses).

 What does it mean?